ekwan/PyPlate/docs/source/users_guide/configuration.rst

     # How many digits of precision to return to the user
     precisions:
       default: 3
-      uL: 1
+      uL: 0
       umol: 1
-      mg: 2
+      mg: 1

 The default precision is 3 digits.
-The precision for units `uL`, `umol`, and `mg` are set to 1, 1, and 2 digits respectively.
+The precision for units `uL` is set to 0 because it is impossible to measure less than 1 `uL`. `umol`, and `mg` are set to 1 digit.

+Internal Precision
+""""""""""""""""""

 Because floating point numbers are not exact, some rounding of numbers during intermediate calculations should occur.
 The number of digits to retain during intermediate calculations can be controlled using the `internal_precision` option.